Who & Where: 誰, どなた, どちら, どいつ, & どこ

 May I ask who you are?

 As you can see, this variation is more respectful.
-At times, though, it’s not always appropriate to ask “who are you?” to a client or someone you should be giving the utmost respect/courtesy.
-In such a situation, you may wish to use something like in Ex.
-13a or 13b.
+At times, though, it is not always appropriate to ask “who are you?” to a client or someone to whom you should be giving utmost courtesy.
+In which cases, paraphrases as seen below may come in handy.

 Excuse me, but could I have your name?